EddieR222/Global-XI-Football-Maestro-Game/README.md

 This game, upon first release, is planned to be a single player player experience.
 There are plans for future updates to allow for 1v1 multiplayer but the first release will fully focus on single player experience.
 My hope is that one day there can be multiplayer manager modes where each player controls one team or 11 v 11 multiplayer football matches.
 This is still to be decided but please expect the first release to be single player only for now.

-There are also plans to create new game modes for this game beyond just a manager.
-For one, there is a plan to include a football federation mode.
+## New Game Modes

+### Football Federation President
 Here the player will be in charge of not only the national team of a country but also the entire league pyramid of a territory.
 Make your national team the best in the world and attempt to become the best league pyramid in the world.
 You must allocate funds and make changes to the leagues to help all teams in the league pyramid become better.

-Another mode will be confederation president.
+### Confederation President
 Play as the president of an entire confederation.
 Here you will be in control of several territories league systems.
 You can improve confederation wide tournaments, increase profit to better provide the leagues with money, and help the entire confederation become the best in the world.
 For example, you can make the CAF confederation the best and improve football in all of Africa.
 Maybe choose the OFC and make Oceania the most powerful footballing confederation.
 This mode is for people who wish to make multiple territories improve in football and also change the dynamics of the footballing world.

 More game modes to be announced....

+# Technologies

-The game will be written in Godot 4.2 (as of now) and using the GDScript language (for now).
+The game will be written in **Godot 4.2** (as of now) and using the **GDScript** language (for now).
 The game will be released on PC and Mobile upon initial release.
 Release date is still to be decided but it can be made earlier the more people help to contribute!!

 If you wish to see this game come to reality faster, please help contribute to this game! **Thank you!**